Ayurveda looks at two levels of effects of menopause—short term and long term.

 Short-term effects of menopause include hot flashes, vaginal dryness and mood swings.
 To determine the cause of these symptoms, an Ayurvedic expert examines the balance of doshas in the body.

-Menopause marks a major transition in a woman’s life as she moves from a time of life influenced by Pitta to one influenced by Vata.
-Thus Vata tendencies often increase at this time.
+Menopause marks a major transition in a woman’s life as she moves from a time of life influenced by Pitta to one influenced more by Vata.
+Thus Vata tendencies tend to increase at this time.
 Classic signs of Vata include thinner, drying skin and mucous membranes, thinning of the hair and bones, lighter sleep and an increased tendency to worry.
-Ayurveda suggests that these symptoms can be largely avoided by keeping Vata in balance through diet, herbs and daily routines.
+According to Ayurveda, these symptoms can be largely avoided by keeping Vata dosha in balance.

 Imbalanced Pitta also plays a part in menopausal symptoms.
-Because Pitta regulates hormonal balance, heat production and metabolism, it is this dosha that is primarily involved with hot flashes.
+Because Pitta regulates hormonal balance, heat production and metabolism, this dosha is the primarily influence with the experience of hot flashes.

-During the years of menstruation, impurities in the body get eliminated each month with a woman’s menstrual flow.
-Ayurveda recognizes the profound purification process that occurs during menstruation and for this reason recommends light activity and diet during this time of the month.
-When this monthly cleansing stops, excess Pitta can begin build up.
+During the years of menstruation, impurities that build up in the body automatically get eliminated each month with the menstrual flow.
+Ayurveda recognizes the profound purification process that occurs during this time.
+For this reason, it is recommended that girls and women follow a light diet and light activity during this time of the month.
+Once this monthly cleansing stops, excess Pitta and toxin can begin build up.

 Ideally, if you are approaching menopause or find yourself experiencing any of the symptoms mentioned above, a consultation with an Ayurveda expert can identify specific imbalances and determine what measures can best help restore a healthy balance for your individual physiology.